Freelance Tax at a Glance

 South Africa: Freelancer earning ZAR 600,000/year

 The thing is, these numbers change significantly based on your deductions.
-A freelancer who tracks every business expense carefully can save tens of thousands compared to someone who just reports gross income and calls it a day.
+A freelancer who tracks every business expense carefully can save significant money compared to someone who just reports gross income and calls it a day.

 Foreign Income and Digital Nomads